Doğan Gölpek

 Doğan Can Gölpek (born 27 November 1994) is a Dutch professional footballer who plays as a forward for club Groene Ster.

 Club career

 Gölpek began his career with the amateur side SV Meerssen, and after 4 successful seasons with them moved to MVV Maastricht in the Tweede Divisie.
 He made his Eerste Divisie debut for MVV Maastricht on 18 August 2017 in a game against Go Ahead Eagles.
 He was recruited to the Turkish club 1922 Konyaspor.
 After a debut season marred by injuries, he recovered and had a successful sophomore year, earning him a transfer to the Süper Lig with Konyaspor.

+He left Turkey for the Belgian lower leagues when he joined Belisia Bilzen and moved on to Diest in 2023.
+He returned to the Netherlands in 2024 when he was snapped up by Groene Ster.

 Personal life

 Born in the Netherlands, Gölpek is of Turkish descent.